The Importance of an Individualized Bipolar Disorder Treatment Plan

-Toward Individualized Bipolar Disorder Treatment
+Toward an Individualized Bipolar Disorder Treatment Plan

 In the past two decades, increasing recognition of the diversity found within bipolar disorder has led to the creation of new pharmacological therapies designed to treat the varied symptomatologies of those living with these illnesses.
 A growing body of research is also calling into question outdated thinking has typically regarded bipolar I as the most damaging type of bipolar disorder, spurring the mental health community to provide better and earlier psychotherapeutic and psychosocial treatment for all bipolar types.
 While acuity of presentation may indeed vary, suffering does not; people with any type of bipolar disorder can experience deep emotional and behavioral disturbances as the result of their illness and may require intensive treatment.

-So what does intensive bipolar disorder treatment look like?
+So what does an intensive bipolar disorder treatment plan look like?
 There are as many answers as there are manifestations of the disorder itself.
 There is no single way to treat bipolar disorder because bipolar disorder is not a single illness, but a set of multidimensional conditions that manifest differently in each person.
 As such, it is vital to seek out a treatment program that will design an individualized treatment plan to address your specific symptoms while harnessing your unique strengths.

 6 Million Adults Struggle with Bipolar Disorder